ins-amu/vbjax/README.md

 The primary additional dependency of vbjax is [JAX](github.com/google/jax), which itself depends only on NumPy, SciPy & opt-einsum, so it should be safe to add to your existing projects.

-Check Jax docs for CUDA use, but after the above `pip` step,
+If you have a CUDA-enabled GPU, you install the requisite dependencies like so
 ```bash
 pip install --upgrade "jax[cuda11_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```